-- These objects and their fields are available for push notifications: accounts, contacts, cases, leads, opportunities, campaigns, tasks, and custom objects. - Push notifications aren't available in the console in Professional Edition. - If you set up push notifications for the lead object and use Data.com Clean rules, push notifications are triggered in the console.
+- (1) Important: When the Require HttpOnly attribute is turned on for session security, push notifications don't appear. - These objects and their fields are available for push notifications: accounts, contacts, cases, leads, opportunities, campaigns, tasks, and custom objects. - Push notifications aren't available in the console in Professional Edition. - If you set up push notifications for the lead object and use Data.com Clean rules, push notifications are triggered in the console.
 Keep in mind that extra notifications can affect your push notification limit.

-View Push Notifications in a Salesforce Console in Salesforce Classic Console Configurable Features in Salesforce Classic
+Push Notifications in a Salesforce Console in Salesforce Classic Console Configurable Features in Salesforce Classic